apndx/train-app/application/README.md

 # Train predictor app

-First run model.py to get `modeltrain.py` file to test app if not exists.
+If the application does not yet have a ml-model, first run from root folder `python application/model.py` to create the machine learning model.
+For this you will need file `trains_and_weather.csv` with the train and weather data.

-Then run locally with `python app.py` and go to `localhost:5000/home`.
+Then run application from root folder with command `python run.py` and go to `localhost:5000/home`.